-Zoë Paul is researching the character of domestic spaces, both in architectural and social terms, at the point where the threshold between the interior and the exterior seems to disappear.
-Her practice incorporates mixed media works, sculpture and prints that explore our perception of history, and the treatment and presentation of historical periods and objects, with a particular focus on classical Greek sculpture.
+Zoë Paul holds a fascination with the characters of the domestic spaces, both anthropologically and architecturally.
+Her practice questions the threshold between the interior and the exterior and where this seems to disappear, using mixed media, sculpture and installations that all explore our perception of history, the treatment and presentation of historical periods and objects.

-Her series of wool weavings on vintage fridge grills have strong painterly qualities and combine the remains of a disposed domestic appliance with the production of textiles for the household.
-The artist defines this practice as sculpture, since it is the object that she is interested in, along with its relation with the body.
-Choosing the fridge grill as a base for her weavings, she talks about how the invention of the fridge came to warmer climates it shifted social structures, as the preservation of food was previously difficult, therefore prior to the intervention of this domestic appliance a greater social occasion had been made over the act of passing food.
+Her series of wool weavings on found fridge grills hold strong painterly yet stark qualities combining the remains of a disposed domestic appliance with the production of domestic textiles.
+The practice is defined as sculpture due to her interest in found objects, along with its relation with the body.
+The uses of fridge grills as a base for her weavings creates a greater social presence.
+When the invention of the fridge came to warmer climates it shifted social structures, as the preservation of food was previously difficult, therefore prior to the intervention of this domestic appliance a greater social occasion had been made over the act of passing food.
 Paul sees these objects like representations of society where each line in the weaving can’t exist without the next.
-The handicraft of weaving relates thus to society.
-The artist discusses her works in the sculptural context of gesture and form: instead of being part of a genealogy of painting, the works can be seen as marks and touch of the body upon the object.
+The handicraft of weaving roots is itself heavily in anthropological matter.
+Her works can be identified in the sculptural context of gesture and form: instead of being part of a genealogy of painting, the works can be seen as marks and touch of the body upon the object.
 Simultaneously the works induce a feeling of modernity and the digital being linked to the dyadic code of zeros and ones as in essence the thread is either above or below the grill.